A320 North of Woking improvements

 What are the changes you are proposing?

-The scheme comprises various road, pavement and cycle path improvements to junctions and the road along the A320 between Ottershaw and Chertsey.
+The scheme comprises various road, pavement, public transport and cycle path improvements to junctions and the road along the A320 between Ottershaw and Chertsey.

 Why is this necessary?

-It's also important to improve access to St Peter's Hospital using all modes of transport, but in particular emergency vehicles, to support economic growth and to minimise disruption from roadworks.
+It's also important to improve access to St Peter's Hospital using all modes of transport, but in particular emergency vehicles, as well as the need to support economic growth and to minimise disruption from roadworks.

 Why is the traffic forecast only until 2030?